go-gorm/gorm/README.md

 ## Row & Rows

-Row & Rows is not chainable, it works just like `QueryRow` and `Query`
+Row & Rows is not chainable, it works just like `QueryRow` and `Query`.

 ```go
 row := db.Table("users").Where("name = ?", "jinzhu").select("name, age").Row() // (*sql.Row)